GSA-TTS/identity-handbook/_articles/infrastructure-iam-configs.md

 title: "AWS IAM User/Group/Role/Account Configurations"
 description: "Detailed information about our IAM configurations, and how to add/alter IAM components within our infrastructure."
 layout: article
-category: DevOps
+category: Infrastructure
 ---

 ## Overview

 A set of modules in [`identity-terraform`](https://github.com/18F/identity-terraform) are used to create the full mappings between the users, groups, roles, and accounts across the org.
-Please refer to the [AWS Accounts and IAM Groups/Roles]({{site.baseurl}}/articles/devops-aws-accounts-and-roles.html) page for specific data about our existing AWS accounts/groups/roles/etc.
+Please refer to the [AWS Accounts and IAM Groups/Roles]({{site.baseurl}}/articles/infrastructure-aws-accounts-and-roles.html) page for specific data about our existing AWS accounts/groups/roles/etc.

 ## Terraform Configuration